Tuckiar v The King

-At the time the original case had stirred much controversy and caused a debate about the appropriateness of the Australian justice system for Indigenous Australians.
-It has become a case study in, and raises many issues for, legal ethics regarding instructions by Judges and the behaviour of defence counsel, as well as the treatment of Indigenous people before the Australian justice system.
+The case was decided on 8 November 1934, after a two-day hearing on 29–30 October 1934.
+At the time, the original case had stirred much controversy and caused a debate about the appropriateness of the Australian justice system for Indigenous Australians.
+It has become a case study in, and raises many issues for, legal ethics regarding instructions by judges and the behaviour of defence counsel, as well as the treatment of Indigenous people before the Australian justice system.

 Background

 Dhakiyarr Wirrpanda, a Yolngu Aboriginal man living a traditional life, was sentenced to death in the Northern Territory Supreme Court for the murder by spearing of a police constable, Albert McColl, on Woodah Island, an island off Arnhem Land on the northern coast of Australia.
 McColl had gone to Arnhem Land with a police party to apprehend some Aboriginal people thought to have killed the crew of a Japanese pearling lugger.
 It emerged that McColl had been handcuffed to Djappari, a wife of Dhakiyarr, and some other women.

 The trial lasted only one day, with a guilty verdict returned by the 12-person jury after what was later deemed to be misdirection by Judge Wells.
 Defence arguments of self-defence or provocation were not put to the jury.
 The episode surrounding these killings and that of another two men were referred to in the press as the Caledon Bay murders.